Crumb Top Baking

 If you make this walnut banana bread with molasses, I'd love to hear what you think in the comments below!

-Thick slices of walnut banana bread with molasses arranged on a white plate.
+Side view of slices of walnut molasses banana bread arranged on crumpled parchment paper.

 Walnut Banana Bread with Molasses